We are required under the Licensing (Scotland) Act 2005 to establish a Local Licensing Forum (LLF).

 - Give advice and make recommendations to the Board on such matters as they think appropriate.

 - The LLF cannot comment on particular cases.

 The LLF will do this by:

 - Considering the implications of relevant local data and statistics provided by appropriate organisations.

 - Identifying key licensing issues affecting the Scottish Borders and developing constructive advice on how to address them.

 The forum is appointed from members of the public, listed below:

-- I Tunnah - Chair – Licensing Standards Officer
+- I Tunnah - Licensing Standards Officer

-- S Bell - Representative of Community
+- S Bell - Representative of Borders College

-- A Maybury - Representative of Community
+- A Maybury - Member of a Community Council

 - Meetings of the LLF are held in public, usually at Council Headquarters.